2 Yuri

 Yuri and Gulag walked for a long time, and he began to feel a creeping sense of desperation.
 For most of his existence he had been surrounded by people who listened to everything he said.
 They feared him and he thrived off it.
 Every day he had all his wants taken care of.
 To be without human company in a strange land was a nightmare come true.
 He felt robbed of power, and it angered him.

 Eventually, Yuri sat down on the grass at the side of the path, and Gulag nuzzled up beside him.
 The only sounds were the animals in the trees and a gentle breeze rippling through the long grass and leaves.
 Yuri looked at the sky and, for the briefest of moments, he forgot his anger as he took in all the colours.
-Suddenly his anxiety returned.
+But almost immediately his anxiety returned.
 He stood up and looked back in the direction from which he’d come.
 He’d lost sight of the house a long time ago.

 Scanning the horizon in the other direction, Yuri’s heart jumped when he saw two figures on the crest of a hill.
 They were a good way off but close enough for him to see that they were dressed in white.
 One was clearly a big man, and the other also tall but more slender.